simeononsecurity/simeononsecurity.ch/content/articles/biometric-authentication-use-cases-and-security-considerations/index.en.md

 ## Use Cases for Biometric Authentication

 **Biometric authentication** is a process of verifying an individual's identity through their unique biological characteristics.
-It is a secure and reliable way of authentication that is increasingly being used in various industries.
-Let's explore some of the use cases of biometric authentication.
+It's a secure and reliable way of authentication that is increasingly being used in various industries.
+Here's a look at some of the use cases of biometric authentication.

 ### Biometric Authentication in Mobile Devices